OntoUML/ontouml-models/scripts/validate-metadata-yaml.md

 - adding missing non-mandatory expected fields with empty YAML values, e.g. `acronym:` rather than `acronym: null`;
 - wrapping scalar values in lists where the catalog template expects a vector/list;
+- converting comma-separated multi-language scalar values into YAML lists when every language tag is valid;
 - unwrapping one-item lists where the catalog template expects a scalar URI, for example `license:
  - https://creativecommons.org/licenses/by/4.0/` to `license: https://creativecommons.org/licenses/by/4.0/`; this does **not** apply to `landingPage`, which may have multiple values;
 - normalizing controlled values to the catalog style, for example `Domain` to `domain`;